LizzyMaybeDev/Patcher-Explanation/README.md

 - **Disable End Portals** - Stop end portals from rendering.
 - **Disable Enchantment Glint** - Disable the enchantment glint on enchanted items/potions.
 - **Disable Gl Error Checking** - Disable unnecessary constant checking for errors in OpenGL.
 (Requires restart once toggled). *default
 - **Optimized Resource Pack Discovery** - Optimize the time it takes to open the resource packs GUI.
-(Does not work with Labymod's RP24 addon). *default
+(Does not work with Labymod's RP24 addon). *default - **I'd like to feel like i inspired this**
 - **Item Searching** - Stop items from searching for extra items to combine with when the stack is already full. *default
 - **Optimized Item Renderer** - Cache information about items, avoiding recalculating everything about it every frame. *default
 - **Static Particle Color** - Disable particle lighting checks each frame. *default